Why are the eggs colorful?

 What do you feed your chickens?

-Free-range foraged plants and bugs, supplemented with a balanced non-GMO layer feed from Stutzman’s Mill in Arthur (the feed contains grains and minerals), also black soldier fly, vegetable scraps, grit, and oyster shell.
+Free-range foraged plants and bugs, supplemented with a balanced non-GMO layer feed from Stutzman’s Mill in Arthur (the feed contains grains and minerals and Fertrell fishmeal, which is sustainably harvested), also black soldier fly, vegetable scraps, grit, and oyster shell.

 The chickens are better than a mower and better than other forms of insect controls–and they love the omnivorous hunt!
 When they find a good bug they will run around singing about it to the others.